PaulNendick/paulnendick.github.com/_posts/articles/2012-10-27-zenoss-wake-on-lan.md

 ---

-# Waking Zenoss devices using wake-on-lan

-[Zenoss](http://www.zenoss.com/) is a remarkably featureful monitoring system straight out of the box.
-But it lacks an obvious one that anyone who's gone through the trouble of monitoring lots of devices will miss: [wake-on-LAN](http://en.wikipedia.org/wiki/Wake-on-LAN).
+[Zenoss](http://www.zenoss.com/) is a hugely featureful monitoring system straight out of the box.
+But it lacks an obvious one that anyone with a large network will miss: [wake-on-LAN](http://en.wikipedia.org/wiki/Wake-on-LAN).

 ##Who is this guide for?